manuelstofer/qry/Readme.md

 - All JavaScript operators
 - All array operators

-Following operators are currently not supported:
+The following operators are currently not supported:

 - All geospatial operators
 - $type operator